simonmeister/pysc2-rl-agents/README.md

 - [x] support the full action space as described in the DeepMind paper (predicting all arguments independently)
 - [x] support training on all mini games
-- [ ] report results for all mini games and correct any training issues
+- [ ] report results for all mini games
 - [ ] LSTM architecture
 - [ ] Multi-GPU training